Show how can i create and share custom pipes (plugins)?

 - to transfer to another machine, copy the directory to the same location

-- you can also use our export API to selectively export data
+- you can also use our export api to selectively export data

-- database can be accessed directly with SQLite tools
+- database can be accessed directly with sqlite tools

 - note: when transferring between different operating systems, some paths may need adjustment